Every professional displayed on Counselling Directory has been independently

 Training, qualifications & experience

-Before opening my private practice, I was a volunteer counsellor in two Liverpool charities, Compass Counselling and The Brain Charity.
-In these volunteer roles, I have provided 500 hours of counselling.
-My clients had experienced a range of difficulties including serious health problems, life-limiting illness, relationship difficulties, bereavement, anxiety and depression, PTSD, compulsive behaviour, childhood abuse, seeking meaning and purpose in life and pressures of working and family life.
+Before beginning in private practice, I was a volunteer counsellor in two Liverpool charities, Compass Counselling and The Brain Charity.
+I have worked with clients experiencing a range of difficulties including serious health problems, life-limiting illness, significantly challenging relationship difficulties, bereavement, anxiety and depression, PTSD, compulsive behaviour, childhood abuse, seeking meaning and purpose in life and pressures of working and family life.

 In addition to my initial training I have completed courses including in the following areas:

 - Managing risk when working with clients having suicidal thoughts